Perspective | Washington hasn’t earned the benefit of the doubt — on or off the field

 Except that’s not how this loss will be digested, not at all.
-This is a franchise that doesn’t get the benefit of the doubt, because over time, it hasn’t earned the benefit of the doubt.
+This franchise doesn’t get the benefit of the doubt, because over time, it hasn’t earned the benefit of the doubt.
 This loss should be processed thusly: Washington (2-4) faced the only defense in the NFL that was statistically worse than its own — and gained 76 second-half yards.
 It forced Patrick Mahomes and the Chiefs into three first-half turnovers — and managed just one touchdown.
 Just when the overriding question across the entire NFL appeared to be, “What’s wrong with Mahomes?” he threw for 397 yards and directed a Kansas City operation that racked up 499.

 Nothing like Washington’s defense as a remedy.